 Disputing bylaw offence notices

-The bylaw dispute adjudication system allows local governments to manage most bylaw violations such as parking tickets at the local level rather than through the provincial court system.
-Residents who receive a Bylaw Offence Notice will have the opportunity to dispute violations out of court via an independent adjudicator.
+The bylaw adjudication system allows local governments to manage most bylaw violations such as parking tickets at the local level rather than through the provincial court system.
+Residents who receive a Bylaw Offence Notice will have the opportunity to dispute violations out of court via an independent adjudicator who will hear all disputes.

 - May be issued to a person, company, or vehicle